 We think that a certain microwave detector is linear in electric field, but we are not certain; it could be linear in intensity or not linear at all.
 Indeed, it could be linear in electric field at low power and linear in intensity at high power.
 Devise an experiment that uses a polarizer rotating in front of the detector, and measure the detector output as a function of the angle of rotation of the polarizer (which is proportional to time).
 How "should" the detector respond if it is linear in electric field?
 If it is linear in intensity?
 Hints: The microwave source emits a polarized wave.
-The detector is sensitive to polarization; that is, it acts as if it has a built-in polarizer.
+The detector is sensitive to polarization.
 (Check these claims.)
 Plot the waveform you acquire and compare it with expected waveforms, or devise a means for plotting output versus input, where input could mean electric field or power.
-Note: If a microwave detector is linear in amplitude but rectifies the signal, then its output would be the magnitude of a cosine function, rather than a cosine function.
+Note: If a microwave detector is linear in amplitude but rectifies the signal, then its output may be the magnitude of a cosine function, rather than a cosine function.